Intro

 During my PhD I developed a 3D interface system for MR and VR that required only hand interaction — no controllers.

-The design was informed by an earlier 2D UI: minimal borders, subtle skeuomorphic cues, clear affordances.
+The design was informed by an earlier 2D UI prototype for find poly so im pleased that its evolution could result in an end to end 2D > 3D interface approach.
+Minimal borders, subtle skeuomorphic cues, clear feedback.
 Enough visual language to guide intent without overwhelming the scene.

 This system was validated in both MR and VR, and implemented end-to-end inside Pixel Arcade on Steam and Quest.